cbarnes5/DATA606CapstoneProject/README.md

 8. Large_Park_Exploration.ipynb - this notebook provides visualization of the park dataset to validate cleaning operations that are carried out in Enriching_the_Dataset_with_OSMNX
 9. More_Threshold_Testing.ipynb - this notebook is a follow up to Exploring_Location_Options.ipynb, where we confirm that 50 was our best threshold for target encoding
 10. Distance_Threshold_Testing.ipynb - this notebook was used to determine our best threshold for greenspace area and crosses_highway, which turned out to be 2.5 km
+11. Parks_and_Highways.ipynb - this notebook provides visualization and foundation of the code to get the Crosses_Highway variable available in Enriching_the_Dataset_with_OSMNX